-We found that intensive treatment of hyperglycemia induced greater alterations in markers of blood coagulation compared to standard treatment (Figure 3), and these were associated with a favorable functional outcome at 3 months (Figures 4 and 5).
+We found that intensive treatment of hyperglycemia induced greater alterations in markers of blood coagulation compared to standard treatment (Figure 3) and these were associated with a favorable functional outcome at 3 months (Figure 4 and 5).
 There were significantly greater reductions in TFPCA and PAI-1 and increases in FVIIa with intensive as compared with standard insulin treatment.
 Further, in the intensive treatment group, favorable outcome was associated with greater reductions in TFPCA and FVIII and greater increases in FVIIa (Figure 5).
 Together, these results demonstrate that intensive insulin treatment reduces biomarkers reflecting the hyperglycemia-induced procoagulant state; and this effect is associated with improved functional outcome after AIS.
-In a prior study, circulating TFPCA was markedly elevated in AIS patients with hyperglycemia; and the levels correlated with stroke severity.8 We now show that reductions in TFPCA are associated with improved functional outcome after AIS.
-This is important because TF is known to enhance coagulation and thrombosis, 15 and elevated TFPCA has been associated with increased risk of arterial events.
+In a prior study, circulating TFPCA was markedly elevated in AIS patients with hyperglycemia; and the levels correlated with stroke severity.
+We now show that reductions in TFPCA are associated with improved functional outcome after AIS.
+This is important because TF is known to enhance coagulation and thrombosis and elevated TFPCA has been associated with increased risk of arterial events.

 The increase in plasma FVIIa levels with intensive insulin treatment observed (Figure 3) likely reflects the decrease in TF, the principal ligand for FVIIa.
 A reduction in TF leads to a decrease in FVIIa binding and concomitant increase in plasma FVIIa.
-This inverse relationship has been reported in patients with hyperglycemia and in patients with AIS.8 High plasma FVIIa is generally considered prothrombotic; however, in the present study, an increase in FVIIa was associated with improved outcome.
-Plasma FVIIa has been shown to reduce thrombin-mediated endothelial barrier disruption and to have cytoprotective and anti-inflammatory effects in vivo.
-Pretreatment with FVIIa has been shown to downregulate proinflammatory cytokines in response to lipopolysaccharide (LPS) administration, decrease microvascular endothelial cell apoptosis, and may have a protective role following experimental brain contusion.
+This inverse relationship has been reported in patients with hyperglycemia and in AIS patients.
+High plasma FVIIa is generally considered prothrombotic; however, in the present study, an increase in FVIIa was associated with improved outcome.
+Plasma FVIIa has been shown to reduce thrombin-mediated endothelial barrier disruption and to have cytoprotective and anti-inflammatory effects in vivo.23 Pretreatment with FVIIa has been shown to downregulate pro-inflammatory cytokines in response to lipopolysaccharide (LPS) administration, decrease microvascular endothelial cell apoptosis, and may have a protective role following experimental brain contusion.
 In the present study, hyperglycemia control could have, by decreasing TF activation, reduced thrombus generation and improved regional blood flow limiting infarct size.
-Higher FVIIa levels may also have provided protection against penumbral microvascular leakage and hyperpermeability, ameliorating brain damage and edema.
-In the present study, elevations in FVIIa and reductions in
+Higher FVIIa levels may also have provided protection against penumbral microvascular leakage and hyperpermeability ameliorating brain damage and edema.
+In the present study, elevations in FVIIa and reductions in FVIII, a cofactor that amplifies thrombin generation, were associated with improved 3-month functional outcome with intensive and standard glucose treatment groups combined (Figure 4).
+These findings suggest that potential strategies that selectively reduce TF or reduce FVIII including glycemic control could improve outcome in AIS patients with hyperglycemia.